-Parasite V & F-Malarial falciparum and vivax Antigen
+Parasite V & F-Malarial falciparum and vivax Antigen test

 Symptoms are: flu-like illness with fevers, chills, sweats, headaches, aches and malaise.
 Some people develop gastrointestinal symptoms of nausea, vomiting and diarrhea.
 Anemia and jaundice can occur.